zzhang-cn/LLM4LLM/README.md

 The LLM will automatically adapt and provide all explanations, examples, and interactions in your requested language, making this learning experience accessible across language barriers.

-## Module Overview
+## Module Overview: The Learning Journey

+This curriculum guides you through a progressive journey across three modules, each addressing specific aspects of how language models work:

 ### Module 1: Foundations of Word Prediction and Embeddings
-This module introduces the core concepts of language modeling through the lens of next-word prediction, starting with simple n-gram models and progressing to neural word embeddings.
+This module establishes the fundamental mechanisms behind language modeling, showing how simple statistical techniques evolved into neural representations.

-**Key Concepts:**
+**Key Concepts**:
 - Next-token prediction as the foundational mechanism
 - N-gram models and their limitations
 - Supervised learning approaches (Bengio's neural language model)